Book Online

 • uPVC doors are weather-resistant but more prone to expansion, draughts, and minor warping over time.

 Composite doors come with UV-resistant coatings that prevent fading and distortion.
 Even south-facing homes in Scotland can trust their colour and shape to last.
 Our Stronghold Composite Doors are 100% UK Manufactured and designed for the British climate.
+That said, if your front door is south facing and you choose a dark colour, it will heat and cool, and this can sometimes lead to slight warping due to the timber slab inside.
+The technology and construction has improved hugely in the past 10 years to help prevent this.

-uPVC doors are more prone to discolouration and heat distortion, but improvements in new technology means that you can expect a newly installed uPVC door to last you well beyond the 10 year guarantee.
+uPVC doors are slightly more prone to discolouration and heat distortion, but improvements in new technology means that you can expect a newly installed uPVC door to last you well beyond the 10 year guarantee.

 🎨 Colour & Design Options